Infosys: Malfunctioning government portals

 In 2013, technical issues emerged after Infosys took over the MCA21 portal from Tata Consultancy Services.
 Similar problems arose in 2016 after a system migration and version update.

 In 2020, the finance ministry identified glitches in the GSTN portal, leading to a summons for Infosys executives.
 In 2022, chartered accountants and tax professionals raised concerns over technical issues with the GSTN portal.

 In 2021, the newly launched Income Tax portal, developed by Infosys, encountered multiple glitches.
 Despite a summons for Infosys CEO Salil Parekh, the issues remained unresolved for months, forcing an extension of the tax filing deadline.
 In 2022, users continued to report malfunctions and issues on the first anniversary of the portal's launch.

 Tracking software

 It was reported in late 2013 that Infosys’ plan to install software to track the actual time staff spent on their computers caused resentment among employees.

+Labour violation in France

+In July 2026, Infosys was fined €175,000 by DRIEETS Île-de-France, the country's regional labour authority after its working-time recording system was found to be violating French labour regulations.